-- They are great for comparison pricing on the online bookstores, because it makes the ebook look like a great deal due to the perceived reduced price.
-My book Crypt of Bone is $11.99 in print and $4.99 on Kindle, so the reader can save $7, or 63%.
+- They are great for comparison pricing on the online bookstores because it makes the ebook look like a great deal due to the perceived reduced price.
+For example, my book Crypt of Bone is $11.99 in paperback and $4.99 on Kindle, so the reader can save $7, or 63%.
 A bargain!
-If you don’t have a print book, you don’t get that comparison pricing showing on your sales page.
+I also have Large Print and hardback editions as well as an audiobook, so the reader has a lot of choice.

 Print-on-demand will change your life!

-So what is print-on-demand (POD)?
+What is print-on-demand (POD)?

-- No upfront printing costs
+• No upfront printing costs

-- No warehousing and inventory management
+• No warehousing or inventory management or accounting for stock

-- No pulping of leftover books and no remainders going to the landfill
+• No pulping of leftover books and no remainders going to the landfill

 After my own terrible experience with doing a print run, I think print-on-demand is pretty amazing.
-When I teach this in live classes, people's eyes light up with the realization that doing print books is achievable without spending thousands of dollars.
+When I teach this in live classes, people's eyes light up with the realization that publishing print books is achievable without spending thousands of dollars.

 With Amazon Prime, you can even get your own books faster with POD than you can get traditional books, which have to come from a warehouse.

-The criticism of POD books used to be their quality but if you order any of my print books, you'll find the quality is pretty much indistinguishable from mass market paperbacks.
-You can also get special paper, full-color, hardback books and all kinds of options now with Ingram Spark.
-These extras will impact the printing price, of course, but you get to choose.
+The criticism of POD books used to be their quality but if you order any of my print books, you'll find the quality is pretty much indistinguishable from those on bookstore shelves.
+Many publishers now use the same POD services that indie authors use.

 Of course, there are times when doing a print run can be a good option.